 Making Money With Traditional Stocks And Cryptocurrencies

 What about banks?
-Ripple is a coin that is supposed to make it easier for banks to settle money transfers.
+BAT is a coin that is supposed to make it easier for banks to settle money transfers.
 You can certainly invest in bank stocks that are the first to adopt this technology.
 Do you think Amazon is going to integrate Bitcoin into their payment system?
 Maybe by AMZN.
-Shopify is a publicly traded company and allows merchants to accept Bitcoin, that might be another stock to look into.
+Shopify is a publicly-traded company and allows merchants to accept Bitcoin, that might be another stock to look into.